An initial heatwave warning has been issued to affect the region from Tuesday 31 January to Saturday 4 February. For more information refer to:

-Update your animal’s registration details to ensure Council records are up to date or renew your registration for the next year.
+Update your animal’s registration details to ensure Council records are up to date.

 A guide to the number of animals permitted for domestic purposes on various allotment types and sizes under Council’s local laws.